 - A troubled home life: When kids have a chaotic or troubling home life, they may feel unmotivated to do their homework.
 You can handle sensitive situations like these by forming a positive relationship with the student, listening to their problems and making them feel valued and encouraged in the classroom.

 - Too much time watching TV or engaging in social media: Some students spend hours of their free time consuming social media and watching television, neglecting to do their homework.
 Unfortunately, you can't control how your students use their free time, but you can conduct parent conferences to discuss ways to help students focus at home.

 - Loud, distracting or cramped work environment: Another reason why students don't do their homework is that they may not have a work environment that is conducive to concentration and learning.
-Try having a one-on-one with your student and discuss what they can do to eliminate distractions, like staying after school to complete their assignments or spending time in the library.
+Try having a one-on-one with your student to discuss what they can do to eliminate distractions, like staying after school to complete their assignments or spending time in the library.

 - Teenage pregnancies or parenting at a young age: If your student is pregnant or has recently given birth, they may be struggling to find time to do their homework.
 You can offer advice on how they can balance their homework and manage their time, or offer them resources for doing so.

-How to Motivate Students to Do Their Homework
+How to Motivate Kids to Do Homework

 Communicating information effectively can set students up for success at home.
 On the first day of school, take a confident, upbeat approach with your students regarding homework.
 What you say and do in the classroom can help get students on track during homework time.

-Explain the purpose of homework.
+1. Explain the Purpose of Homework

 Students need to understand why it’s important to do their homework.
 Homework is intended to be a positive experience that furthers learning, and your students should never view it as a punishment.
 Make it clear every assignment has a purpose, and mastery only occurs when students work independently, without the safety net of the classroom.
 Let students know you will always explain how a given assignment will fit into the big picture.